FAR-Lab/Interactive-Lab-Hub/Lab 2/Extending the Pi.md

 ```

-Navigate to your interactive lab hub, pull changes from upstream, and install new packages
+Navigate to your interactive lab hub, pull changes from upstream, and install new packages.
+If you have [merge conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) you need to resolve them.
+If you've never done this before ask people in your group for help.
+Otherwise ask yout TA!

 ```
 (circuitpython) pi@ixe00:~$ cd Interactive-Lab-Hub